hasithaa/Diagram/Issues.md

 # Bugs

-- [ ] Escape " with &quot; in the description of the node.
+- [x] Escape " with &quot; in the description of the node.
+- [ ] Optimize switch merge logic for If-Else-If-Else statement.